 - 2 tablespoons fresh parsley

-- Add the soup to the food processor or blender, in batches and do not over fill the container.
-Puree the soup to a thick consistency.
-Return the soup to the soup pot and reheat.
+- Working in batches, add the soup to the food processor or blender (do not overfill the container).
+Puree the soup to a thick consistency then return it to the soup pot and reheat.
 Alternatively, you can use a stick blender to puree the soup right in the pot.

-- Ladle into serving bowls and serve piping hot with a dollop of sour cream on top.
+- Ladle into serving bowls and serve piping hot with a dollop of sour cream or Greek yogurt on top.